dxinteractive/cookie-bike/README.md

 # Cookie Bike 🍪🚴

 Control clicking the [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) cookie with an exercise bike.
 Try to use it if you dare.
-I probably wont help you much. 😈
+Ask me questions if you really want but you're kind of on your own, this is a very diy project 😈

 Cookie bike goes: